andyglick/atlassian-fugue/readme.md

 ## Functional Extensions

 Java 8 along with the inclusion of functional interfaces standardised the basic function interfaces.
-Google's guava project is a solid utility library providing many useful interfaces and utilities, and it is a very commonly added dependency for most projects.
 Unfortunately, they have a strong NIH syndrome and are somewhat half-pregnant when it comes to functional-programming.
-This library attempts to round out some of the deficiencies that a functional programmer finds when using Java 8 or Guava.
+This library attempts to round out some of the deficiencies that a functional programmer finds when using Java 8.

 In particular it provides Option and Either types as well as a Pair.